Georgia readies to resume executions after a 4-year pause brought by COVID and a legal agreement

 Executions in Georgia stopped in 2020 because of the coronavirus pandemic.
 But court proceedings continued, meaning people on death row continued to become eligible for execution as they exhausted their appeals.

-In early 2021, a committee of a judicial task force on COVID instructed lawyers who represent people on death row to work with the state attorney general's office to determine terms under which executions could resume.
+In early 2021, a committee of a judicial task force on COVID instructed lawyers for death row prisoners and the state attorney general's office to determine terms under which executions could resume.
 After negotiations, they entered into the agreement in April 2021.

 CONDITIONS FOR EXECUTIONS